-As of July 2020, significant progress has been made in answering the first research question.
-Interviews have been conducted with 40 system stakeholders who have professional work experience across the state, including Alaska State Troopers, survivor advocates, forensic nurse examiners, sexual assault response team coordinators, prosecutors, public defenders, judges, forensic analysts with the SCDL, village public safety officers (VPSOs).
-Data collection for this portion is complete and the research team is finalizing the codebook for coding these transcripts.
+Each phase of the research project has been completed.
+Interviews were conducted with 40 system stakeholders who had professional work experience across the state, including Alaska State Troopers, victim advocates, forensic nurse examiners, sexual assault response team coordinators, prosecutors, public defenders, judges, forensic analysts with the SCDL, village public safety officers (VPSOs).
+All of the system stakeholder interviews were conducted in 2019.

-In addition to the 40 stakeholder interviews, 26 victim-survivor interviews have been conducted and transcribed.
-The victim-survivor interviews have been coded and the data is currently being analyzed.
+In addition to the 40 stakeholder interviews, 26 victim-survivor interviews were conducted and transcribed.
+All victim-survivor interviews were conducted in 2019.